As Facebook grows up, it courts Madison Avenue

 Chief Executive Mark Zuckerberg has said he views Facebook more as a way to connect people than a business, and he has been adamant about limiting the impact of ads on user experiences.
 Indeed, his reluctance to flood the social network with ads is widely viewed as one reason why Facebook endured while an earlier rival, MySpace, expired.

-"Mark has an evangelical approach to advertising," said Martin Sorrell, chief executive of WPP Plc, the world's largest advertising agency.
+"Mark has an evangelical approach to advertising," said Martin Sorrell, chief executive of WPP Plc (WPP.L), the world's largest advertising agency.
 "He sees Facebook as a vehicle to open up communication, not to monetize."

 But with 85 percent of its revenue derived from advertising last year -- when revenue was $3.71 billion, Facebook realized it needed to strike a more cooperative tone with Madison Avenue ahead of its initial public offering and the accompanying intense scrutiny on profit growth.